lensfun/lensfun/tests/README.md

 debugger or for example in `valgrind` for deeper analysis.
 By running the tool `ctest` in the build directory the tests are executed and the results are summarized.

+Further commands:

+* `ctest -VV` to show verbose output from the individual tests
+* `ctest -R Modifier` to run all tests with the string `Modifier` in the name
+* `ctest -E Modifier` to exclude tests with the string `Modifier` in the name